AndrewdAzotus/adPython/README.md

 # ProcessParms
-Written in Python, my own take on processing sys.argv
+A selecction of useful functions Written in Python, that started with my own take on processing sys.argv

+adCmdOpts.py       - ProcessParms()
+adFilerFns.py      - CopyFile(), MoveFile()
+adFns.py           - GetValue(), is_int(), is_float()
+adRunLock.py       -
+adText.py          -

 First, a few useful functions at the top: